 Example: Child support agreements may be lodged for a specified period such as:

-Applicants/recipients entering into an agreement should be aware that the CSA does not issue a new formula assessment for any period that is covered by an agreement unless a new formula assessment amount is required by the terms of the agreement.
-Applicants/recipients are encouraged to include provision for annual reassessment in their agreement.
+Individuals entering into an agreement should be aware that Child Support does not issue a new formula assessment for any period that is covered by an agreement unless a new formula assessment amount is required by the terms of the agreement.
+Individuals are encouraged to include provision for annual reassessment in their agreement.
 The terms of different agreements may appear the same at the time of lodgement, but in the long term the annual agreement amounts may change.

 Examples: For both of the following examples assume: